-Cut out the Paper Pattern of the miniature Amsterdam Canal house
+Cut out the Paper Pattern of Your Miniature Amsterdam Canal Paper houses

 Ok, now I need to explain that there are 5 different variations for this pattern.
 I made 2 different base patterns – one has lots of windows on the front and the other has 6 windows and one door on the front.